-New York lawmakers have introduced legislation to permit the personal cultivation and retail sale of marijuana.
-This legislation is pending in both houses of the state legislature.
-“The Marihuana Taxation and Regulation Act” would regulate the commercial cultivation and retail sale of marijuana to adults over the age of 21.
+New York lawmakers did not act on S 1747, legislation that would have permitted the personal cultivation and retail sale of marijuana.
+“The Marihuana Taxation and Regulation Act” (MRTA) would regulate the cultivation and sale of marijuana to adults over the age of 21.
 It also permits the home cultivation of up to six marijuana plants by those age 18 or older.

 Marijuana prohibition applies to everyone, including the sick and dying.
 Of all the negative consequences of prohibition, none is as tragic as the denial of medicinal cannabis to the tens of thousands of seriously ill patients who could benefit from its therapeutic use.
 Until Congress is persuaded to amend federal law legalizing prescriptive access to marijuana, states have an obligation to protect patients seeking relief with medical cannabis from arrest and prosecution under state law.
 Basic compassion and common sense demand that we allow America's seriously ill citizens to use whatever medication is safe and effective to alleviate their pain and suffering. - Keith Stroup, Esq., Founder, NORML